 There are two good positions in which to keep the finger when not firing.
 The one I use and teach is to place the trigger finger as high as possible on the slide without disturbing the grip.
-If the hands clench with the finger in this position, it isn’t likely to contact the trigger.
+If the hands clench with your finger in this position, you aren’t likely to contact the trigger.

 The late firearms instructor Paul Gomez advocated combining the two tactics.

 In either position it is important to find some sort of tactile reference.
 You should strive for consistency by trying to feel the same spot with your trigger finger at all times.
 The spot will vary depending on trigger finger length and the gun you are using.
-For me, feeling the bottom edge of the ejector port let’s me know my finger is in the right place.
-On Glock handguns, the slide lock lever makes a good indicator for the Ayoob position.
+For me, feeling the bottom edge of the ejection port lets me know my finger is in the right place.
+On Glock handguns, the slide lock lever makes a good indicator for the Ayoob finger position.

 If you would like to read more articles like this one, please sign up for my email updates.